kiko81/assesment/README.md

 # ASSESMENT ITSELF

-you are given react app which serves as config panel for one of the algorithms for our adaptive control service (Trac).
+you are given working react app which serves as config panel for one of the algorithms for our adaptive control service (Trac).

-Its pretty old, made when i was not aware of react hooks, so its class based
+Its pretty old, made when i was not aware of react hooks, so its class based.

-_The task is to refactor the app to functional components and demonstrate it_, whick means you have to create an Api with persistent layer with the corresponding endpoints found in `trac-api.ts` in services folder.
+**The task is to refactor the app to functional components and demonstrate it**, whick means you have to create an Api with persistent layer with the corresponding endpoints found in `trac-api.ts` in services folder.
+Connect the api in `config.ts`

 Api may be done with any technology, the only requirement if in Python - FastApi.
 You may use interfaces from the corresponding folder when designing db schema.

-Anyway, the frontend part of the assesment has more value, but only if it works - so without backend it won't go, but don't bother much with it, a working one is sufficient, but don't allow duplicates in db
+Anyway, the frontend part of the assesment has more value, but only if it works - so without backend it won't go, so don't bother much with the backend, a working one is sufficient, but don't allow duplicates in db.
+Design improvement ot the UI sticking to used bootstrap is very welcome

 Deliverables - a repo or 2 (for react and backend) with the code to assess and test.
 If any considerations about how to run - please provide how-to